argilla-io/argilla-python/docs/how_to_guides/record.md

     ```

 === "From a generic data structure"

-    You can add vectors as a dictionary, where the keys correspond to the `name`s of the vector settings that were configured for your dataset and the value is a list of floats.
+    You can add vectors from a dictionary like structure, where the keys correspond to the `name`s of the vector settings that were configured for your dataset and the value is a list of floats.
 Remember that you can also use the `mapping` parameter to specify the data structure.

     ```python
     # Add records to the dataset with the vector 'my_vector' and dimension=3